-Unlike many cities where a tour of mansions involves climbing on a bus or at the very least, a long drive in the rental car, New Orleans’ Garden District is accessible, compact, and easily walkable.
+Unlike many cities where a tour of mansions involves climbing on a bus or a long drive in a rental car, New Orleans’ Garden District is accessible, compact, and easily walkable.
 The historic New Orleans neighborhood is also very easily reached via the Saint Charles streetcar.
-Indeed the area is best enjoyed on foot in order to stop and gawk at the exquisite examples of quintessential New Orleans architecture: a set of white columns, the scroll work of a cast iron fence, or a romantic Romeo and Juliet style gallery.
-And there’s no need to be shy about taking photos; the locals are used to visitors drooling over their houses.
+The area is best enjoyed on foot so that one can stop and gawk at the exquisite examples of quintessential New Orleans architecture: a set of white columns, the scroll work of a cast iron fence, or a romantic Romeo and Juliet style gallery.

-While guided New Orleans walking tours can be found easily, the independent visitor may prefer to walk guided only by whatever draws his or her eye.
-Surprisingly, summer is one of the best times to explore New Orleans history in the Garden District, what with crepe myrtle trees in full bloom and arches of Live Oaks in leaf.
-From late spring to October is when the gardens of the Garden District are their lushest and greenest.
-Consider a morning walk as a prelude to lunch or a late afternoon walk, especially after rain has cooled the air, before a fabulous dinner on Magazine Street.
+While guided New Orleans walking tours are available, the independent visitor may prefer to walk guided only by whatever draws his or her eye.
+Summer is one of the best times to explore New Orleans history in the Garden District, with crepe myrtle trees in full bloom and arches of Live Oaks in leaf.
+Late spring through October is when the Garden District gardens are their lushest and greenest.
+Consider a morning walk as a prelude to lunch or a late afternoon walk, (especially after rain has cooled the air), or before a fabulous dinner on Magazine Street.

 Bordered by Magazine Street and Saint Charles, Toledano and First, this uptown neighborhood, like much of the city, began as a plantation that was divided and sold into lots.
 Developed between 1840 and the 1870s, the Garden District offered luxurious houses and gardens to the rising mercantile elite, a contrast to the stacked townhouses and courtyards of the French and Spanish Vieux Carré.
 This new section, then on the periphery of the city, was considered “American,” English-speaking, and was intended to provide a healthy, leafy refuge against an increasingly crowded city.